-FTA intents that the Certifications and Assurances the Applicant selects on the other side of this document should apply to each Award for which it now seeks, or may later seek federal assistance to be awarded by FTA during federal fiscal year 2021.
+FTA intents that the Certifications and Assurances the Applicant selects on the other side of this document should apply to each Award for which it now seeks or may later seek federal assistance to be awarded by FTA during federal fiscal year 2021.

-The Applicant affirms the truthfulness and accuracy of the Certifications and Assurances it has selected in the statements submitted with this document and any other submission made to FTA, and acknowledges that the Program Fraud Civil Remedies Act of 1986, 31 U.S.C. § 3801 et seq., and implementing U.S. DOT regulations, "Program Fraud Civil Remedies," 49 CFR part 31, apply to any certification, assurance or submission made to FTA.
+The Applicant affirms the truthfulness and accuracy of the Certifications and Assurances it has selected in the statements submitted with this document and any other submission made to FTA, and acknowledges that the Program Fraud Civil Remedies Act of 1986, 31 U.S.C. § 3801 et seg., and implementing U.S. DOT regulations, "Program Fraud Civil Remedies," 49 CFR part 31, apply to any certification, assurance or submission made to FTA.
 The criminal provisions of 18 U.S.C. § 1001 apply to any certification, assurance, or submission made in connection with a federal public transportation program authorized by 49 U.S.C.
 Chapter 53 or any other statute.

-In signing this document, I declare under penalties of perjury that the foregoing Certifications and Assurances, and any other statements made by me on behalf of the Applicant are true and accurate.
+In signing this document, I declare under penalties of periury that the foregoing Certifications and Assurances. and any other statements made by me on behalf of the Applicant are true and accurate.

+Signature: Date:

-Ü Woodrow Deloria, Executive Director El Dorado County Transportation Commission AFFIRMATION OF APPLICANT'S ATTORNEY For the El Dor rado County Transportation Commission As the undersigned Attorney for the above named Applicant, I hereby affirm to the Applicant that it has authority under state, local, or tribal government law, as applicable, to make and comply with the Certifications and Assurances as indicated on the foregoing pages.
-I further affirm that, in my opinion, the Certifications and Assurances have been legally made and constitute legal and binding obligations on it.
-I further affirm that to the best of my knowledge, there is no legislation or litigation pending or imminent that might adversely affect the validity of these Certifications and Assurances, or of the performance of its FTA assisted Award.
-Signature: Gwenn O'Hara, Buchalter
+Woodrow Deloria, Executive Director

+El Dorado County Transportation Commission

+AFFIRMATION OF APPLICANT'S ATTORNEY

+For the El Doi rado County Transportation Commission

+under state, lo Assurances a signed Attorney for the above named Applicant, I hereb ocal, or tribal government law, as applicable, to make a as indicated on the foregoing pages.
+I further affirm that have been legally made and constitute legal and binding nd comply with the Certifications and , in my opinion, the Certifications and

+n that to the best of my knowledge, there is no legislation ely affect the validity of these Certifications and Assurand.

+Signature: Cwann O'Hara Rushaltar Date:

+Gwenn O'Hara, Buchalter